connectedbydata/connectedbydata.org/_posts/2022-11-04-tim-weeknotes.md

 In all these conversations, I’ve found I’m coming back to two themes:

-1. **The need for points of collective data control that are closer to affected communities.** What does that mean in practice?
+Firstly, **the need for points of collective data control that are closer to affected communities.** What does that mean in practice?
 Well, so often, data architectures work on a hub and spoke model.
 Data flows from individuals and communities direct to some central hub, with no local points of aggregation, intermediation or control.

 Separated individuals have little power to gate-keep data collection, advocate for data structures that serve their needs, or set the rules that govern data sharing.